-Mark A. Anderson is the president and founder of ErgoSystems Consulting Group, Inc., a Minneapolis, Minnesota based ergonomics consulting group.

-Mark Anderson is certified as a Certified Professional Ergonomist by the Board of Certification in Professional Ergonomics (www.bcpe.org).
-He has consulted and trained in ergonomics for over 25 years.
+Mark A. Anderson is the president and founder of Minneapolis, Minnesota based ErgoSystems Consulting Group, Inc. Anderson is a Certified Professional Ergonomist certified by the Board of Certification in Professional Ergonomics (www.bcpe.com).
+His background also includes licensure as a physical therapist.
+He has consulted in ergonomics for over 25 years.